- Jumping rope can be hard on the joints if done excessively.

 Any activity overdone is going to put you at risk for overuse injuries.

 Too much of a good thing is generally a bad thing.
 Drink too much water, bad thing.
 Eat too much broccoli, bad thing.
 Exercise too much, bad thing.

 Overuse injuries certainly aren’t a jumping rope problem per say.
-Overuse injuries can be traced back to excess volume or intensity (or both combined) beyond what the body is acclimated to in its current state.
+Overuse injuries often occur because of excess volume or intensity (or both combined) relative to what the tissue tolerance is capable of managing.

-As for jumping rope, it’s the ground impact forces that do the damage.
-Each jump places strain on the legs, particularly the calves and ankles.
+As for jumping rope, it’s the ground impact forces doing the damage.
+Every single jump places strain on the legs, particularly the calves and ankles.

 How much strain?
 Roughly 300lbs of impact is directed toward the foot and ankle while jumping rope, as measured by lab tests.

-300lbs multiplied by thousands of jumps per session can create a recipe for injury if your body is not acclimated properly.
+But this isn’t 300lbs just one time… it’s 300lbs multiplied by thousands of jumps per workout.
+Thi can be a recipe for injury if your body is not acclimated progressively.

 Jumping rope for 10 minutes is nothing like running for 10 minutes.
 These are two completely different stresses.
 Time seems to stand still when you jump rope.
 10 minutes can feel like 30 minutes.